PTsolvers/Chmy.jl/docs/src/concepts/architectures.md

 arch = Arch(MetalBackend())
 ```

-At the beginning of program, one may specify the backend and initialize the architecture they desire to use.
-The initialized `arch` variable will be required explicitly at creation of some objects such as grids and kernel launchers.
+At the beginning of program, one may specify the backend and initialise the architecture they desire to use.
+The initialised `arch` variable will be required explicitly at creation of some objects such as grids and kernel launchers.

 ## Specifying the device ID and stream priority